 The Overall Best Waterfall Near Charlotte, North Carolina

 We love these waterfalls, but only one has served as a backdrop for Hollywood’s biggest celebrities.
 Triple Falls is so beautiful that Last of the Mohicans and The Hunger Games filmed scenes at the waterfall.
-Plus, you can see Hooker Falls, Triple Falls, and High Falls within a 30 minutes hike from one another.
+Plus, you can see Hooker Falls, Triple Falls, and High Falls within a 30-minute hike from one another.